wpbSabi/weather/README.md

 ## Why/History

-These visualizations are helpful for gardeners and/or farmers that pay attention to precipitation and freezing temperatures.
-The visualizations may also be helpful for real estate / finding new areas with which one is not as familiar.
+These visualizations are helpful for gardeners and farmers that pay attention to precipitation and freezing temperatures.
+The visualizations may also be helpful for real estate in that learning about weather patterns may be a consideration for migration.

 ## Visualizations for the Portland, Oregon Airport Zipcode (97218)